Prepare to Apply

 This is NOT in lieu of official transcripts, but an additional requirement.

-- You must have earned, or must be in the process of earning, a degree that is equivalent to a four-year U.S. baccalaureate prior to beginning the graduate program.
+- You must have earned, or must be in the process of earning the equivalent to a four-year U.S. bachelor's degree prior to beginning the graduate program.

 - The degree-granting institution must be recognized by the Ministry of Education (or equivalent) in the country where the degree was earned.